Jbruslind/HyperRail/README.md

 ### Testing with temporary data
  - Note: the database must be migrated and seeded according to the database setup instrutions for database queries to work.

 A test image generation script is included as `/HyperRail/ImageProcessing/drawing.py` This script generates test images which can be used for verifying the compositor crop and layout.
-To test with this data, generate at least one set of test images in the `~/HyperRail/WebUI/public/images` and run the `create_test_images()` database query.
+To test with this data, generate at least one set of test images in the `~/HyperRail/WebUI/public/images` and run the `create_test_images()` database query, located in `~/HyperRail/src/hyper_rail/src/db_queries.py`.
 This will assign the set of test images to the waypoint runs for program run 1.

 ### Execution
 Then the compositor itself can be run on its own using `python compositor.py -p {program_run_id}` or through the program node.
 In both cases, ensure that `program_run_id` is set to 1 if using these demo instructions.

 Until the camera is incorporated into the system, the `ProgramNode` calls compositor.py with a test `program_run_id` which has image paths associated to it.
 This is assigned at line 119 in program_executor.py and should be removed when the camera is added.

+## ToDo:
+- Create `roslaunch` file for streamlining program startup
+- Create robust error handling for lost connection with hardware components
+- Test with hardware